5 Exercises for Diabetes Control (and Why It's Important)By Carole Anderson Lucia Reviewed by Briana Rodriquez, R.D. Expert Reviewed

 If you’re new to yoga, try enrolling in a beginner’s class — not only will your body thank you, but you may also enjoy the sense of community and camaraderie that is common among yogis.

 No matter which exercise you choose, getting active is a great way to support your overall health and weight loss goals.
 If you need help crafting a meal plan designed just for diabetes — Jenny Craig can help.
-Click here to learn more about our science-backed Type 2 program and how you may be better able to manage Type 2 diabetes with diet.
+Learn more about our science-backed Type 2 diabetic weight loss program and how you may be better able to manage Type 2 diabetes with diet.

 Carole Anderson Lucia

 Carole is an award-winning journalist based in Southern California who specializes in health and wellness topics.
 Her work has appeared in Parents, Fit Pregnancy, Mom & Baby, Yahoo News, Viv magazine and Lifescript.
 She's won several national awards for her work including a National Science Award and two National Health Information awards.
 A frequent contributor to Jenny Craig’s Blog, Healthy Habits, she enjoys gardening, spending time at the beach and adopting far too many rescue animals in her spare time.

 Favorite healthy snack: jicama dipped in homemade hummus

 Briana is a Registered Dietitian Nutritionist and Certified Personal Trainer for Jenny Craig, based in Carlsbad, California.
 She is passionate about utilizing food as functional and preventative medicine.
 Guided by a simplistic and optimistic approach, Briana’s philosophy is to help people improve their health and achieve their goals through the development of sustainable habits to live a healthy life.
 In her free time, you can find her strength training, indoor cycling, coffee tasting, and at local eateries with her husband and two dogs.

 Favorite healthy snack: peanut butter with celery alongside a grapefruit-flavored sparkling water (so refreshing!)